 There’s never been a better time to choose a career in general practice.
-New career opportunities are emerging in general practice as people come together to work as part of more vibrant, diverse local teams of experts in physiotherapy, pharmacy, nursing, mental health, social prescribing, and care of the elderly, and more, in a range of settings.
+New career opportunities are emerging in general practice as people come together to work as part of more vibrant, diverse local teams of experts in physiotherapy, pharmacy, nursing, mental health, social prescribing, care of the elderly and more, in a range of settings.
+Find out more about each Primary Care Role below:

 Supervision